TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 This is part two of a set of three essays where I jump on the "Agile Is Dead, Long Live Agility" bandwagon:

 1. [The first essay](./Agile_WhatsThePoint.md) suggests that we've forgotten that agility was originally a defence against the chaos of working in a frictionless Digital Realm of infinite possibilities (i.e.: "the Quantum Realm but with more meetings").
 It also upbraids some of the computer programming fraternity (the "we hate meetings" ones, mostly) for asking to be "left alone to get on with it", while handing off the the responsibility for defining "the value of the work" to everyone else.
 2. This one is going to get really snarky as I go into detail about things that are wrong with Capital-A-Agile.
-It's the fun article, in other words.
+It's the fun essay, in other words.
 3. [The third essay](./Agile_Value.md) dives into the concept of value, reviews some of the approaches that attempt to square the circle of small-a-agility by defining value properly, and gets just a tiny bit political.

 If you're a bit confused by the Capital-A-Agile / small-a-agility distinction then it's covered [in the first one](./Agile_WhatsThePoint.md), where I also explain that I've [stolen it from Dave Thomas](https://youtu.be/a-BOSpxYJ9M?si=m5g_B7sa9_wK06cp).

 ## TLDR of this article

 Working in a frictionless universe of infinite possibilities means we can, and often do, just **make stuff up we go along**, while kidding ourselves that we're making progress towards some goal or other.
-Quite often we call doing this "being Agile", when in fact it's just pure chaos and time-wasting.
+Quite often we call doing this "being Agile", when it's often just pure chaos and time-wasting.

 We often like to justify our professional salaries while we're making stuff up, too, by card-carrying our expertise around (in the case of disfunctional programmers and designers), or waving Capital-A-Agile Scrum-Master / Product Owner certificates in people's faces and using big words from business school (in the case of disfunctional Business / Product people).

 None of this provides any lower-case-a-agility, because it's highly unlikely to deliver any value, unless we get at-best-once-in-a-career lucky.

-If you'd like to skip to some ways of using the frictionlessness of the Digital Realm to actually play the percentages of success better\*, check out [the next article](./Agile_Value.md).
+If you'd like to skip to some ways of using the frictionlessness of the Digital Realm to actually play the percentages of success better\*, check out [the next essay](./Agile_Value.md).
 But you'll miss a lot of snarky fun if you do.

 \* Well, at least *in theory*, but some of the solutions have their own issues too.

 ## Making stuff up as we go and calling it "Agile"

 This is the predominant approach everywhere I've worked.
 Because there's no friction in the Digital Realm, the knee-jerk reaction is always to take the path of least resistance.
 One manifestation of this is for someone senior to say "yes" whenever presented with a bright idea / terrible problem, then drive-by some underling's desk and ruin their day with it.
-One way to measure how deeply into this culture you are is the length of the "equal first priority list" - wherever you are, there's usually at least a couple of GREAT-BIG-IMPORTANT-THINGS lurking about with the potential to distract you, but I've worked in places where the list has been in double figures, and: "...what will I be working on today?" has been a source of constant mystery.
+One way to measure how deeply into this culture you are is the length of the "equal first priority list" - wherever you are, there's usually at least a couple of GREAT-BIG-IMPORTANT-THINGS lurking about with the potential to distract you, but I've worked in places where the list has been in double figures, and: "...what will I be working on today?" has been a constant source of mystery.

 Most of the books on Agile (and small-a-agility, too, for that matter) seem to suggest the existence of organisations where these sorts of thing *never* happen.
 If so I imagine their corporate HQs are nestled in the foothills of the Big Rock Candy Mountain.